 Top 5 Library Story Times on the Main Line

 Library story times are one of the easiest wins for parents of young children on the Main Line.
-They're free, they run all year, most don't require registration, and they do real work: researchers consistently link early story time attendance to stronger vocabulary and reading readiness by kindergarten.
-Every public library branch in the area has at least one weekly session, and many run separate programs by age so babies, toddlers, and preschoolers each get content that fits where they are developmentally.
+They're free.
+They run all year.
+Most don't require registration.
+And they do real work: researchers consistently link early story time attendance to stronger vocabulary and reading readiness by kindergarten.
+Every public library branch in the area runs at least one weekly session, and many offer separate programs by age so babies, toddlers, and preschoolers each get content calibrated to where they actually are developmentally.

-Here are five standout programs worth putting on your weekly rotation.
+Here are five programs worth putting on your weekly rotation.

 The Wayne Public Library runs one of the most complete story time lineups on the Main Line, with distinct sessions for nearly every age band from 6 months through kindergarten.
-Itsy Bitsy Story Time (6–21 months) leans into lap bounces, puppets, and simple songs; Story Time for 2s bridges into slightly longer books and more active participation; Story Time for 3s, 4s & 5s adds flannels, guessing games, and finger plays as attention spans grow.
-Miss Melissa also runs a popular Saturday Stories & Songs session so working parents can join in too.
+Itsy Bitsy Story Time (6โ21 months) leans into lap bounces, puppets, and simple songs.
+Story Time for 2s bridges to slightly longer books and more active participation.
+Story Time for 3s, 4s & 5s adds flannels, guessing games, and finger plays as attention spans grow.
+Miss Melissa also runs a popular Saturday Stories & Songs session so working parents can attend without taking a weekday morning off.

 Itsy Bitsy Story Time